halide/Halide/README_python.md

 The Python bindings attempt to mimic the Halide C++ API as closely as possible, with some differences where the C++ idiom is either inappropriate or impossible:

--   Most APIs that take a variadic argumentlist of ints in C++ take an explicit list in Python.
+-   Most APIs that take a variadic argument list of ints in C++ take an explicit list in Python.
 For instance, the usual version of the `Buffer` ctor in C++ offers both variadic and list versions: